Male pattern baldness and natural aging may cause hair to thin. Some treatment options may help restore hair, depending on the underlying cause.

 Here are some medications for hair thinning and loss that your doctor may be able to prescribe:

-- Corticosteroids: These are oral or injected medications that can reduce inflammation that may lead to hair loss.
+- Oral or injected medications: May help reduce hormones or inflammation that leads to hair loss.

 - Laser therapy: Your doctor or a dermatologist may be able to treat hair follicles with laser technology that sends light particles called photons into your follicles to help them grow.
 Talk to your doctor first to see if this will help you.